In this age of photography when everybody takes loads of photos and posts them online, there are many almost identical images.

 Before transferring the images across I pondered what they’d really add to my library.
 Anything?
 I even thought it possible that my few from last year – including one of my most popular ever Flickr efforts – were better.
 What was the point?
 But still I did.

 We instinctively take the same pictures of the same things, over and over and therein might lie madness, according to some.
 It seems most acceptable when humans are involved: you’re charting the growth of your kids through birthday parties and Christmases.
-Selfies now appear to rule, much as I personally loathe them and frequently practise restraint upon seeing them carried out.
+Selfies now appear to rule, much as they make me uncomfortable.

 But with nature, despite being magnetically compelled by the changes and inherent beauty in landscapes, returning year after year to the same things can begin to feel strange.

-Say you take a beauty of a landscape image, what have you documented that is truly original?
+If you take a beautiful landscape image, what have you documented that is truly original?
 Perhaps there’s more currency and merit in recreating such scenes and landscapes using media other than photography, which is most often a close replication of what the eye can see.
 Mixed media, paint or an inventive new form can add a new layer or dimension where photography might arguably now be tired and old and boringly commonplace.

 This is why I feel conflicted about photographing scenes of nature that are clearly beautiful.
 What more are you really adding?
 What are you really documenting that’s different?
 (Hence I might attempt to add a twist of surrealism if possible).

 Whereas, a beautiful sunset on a beach in 1998 can look exactly the same as a beautiful sunset on the same beach tomorrow.
 There’s nothing wrong in photographing it.
 It might feel impossible not to, even if you have similar shots already.
 The reason why might come down to the drive to improve or approach a shot differently.
-But that question of why is always a valid one.
+Perhaps you have a different lens that makes all the difference.
+The question Why? is always a valid one.

 Do you really need or want those images?
 What do they represent to you (personally or professionally)?
 What will you ultimately do with them?